 -Throughout the year, advocating for humanitarian policy and action remained a cornerstone of Irish Red Cross work.
 In times of conflict and disaster, the Red Cross works actively on reducing sexual and gender-related violence and supporting its victims.
-National societies work in local communities to change attitudes and in 2018 training was given to 40 staff and volunteers from 15 different sister national societies to help them prevent and respond to sexual and gender-based violence.
-This training was funded by the Irish Red Cross.
+National societies work in local communities to change attitudes and in 2018 training was given to 40 staff and volunteers from 15 different sister national societies to help them prevent and respond to sexual and dedicated to working alongside the International Red Cross and Red Crescent Movement to deliver critical assistance to vulnerable communities across the world.

--2018 also saw the Irish Red Cross continue its commitment to raising awareness of International Humanitarian Law (IHL) by running the Corn Adomnáin Competition which gives college students a unique insight into this important area of Red Cross work.
+-2018 also saw the Irish Red Cross continue its commitment to raising awareness of International Humanitarian Law (IHL) by running the Corn Adomnáin Competition which gives college students a unique insight into this important area of Red Cross work. -The Irish Red Cross is